 2. INTERNAL AND EXTERNAL ECONOMIES OF SCALE

 Well, we sort of stepped into this area a bit earlier.
 Firms that are able to tap into the larger regional market will invest more in new equipment, facilities and technologies to gain the edge in competition.
 Once they have grown sufficiently large, their average cost per unit of goods produced will become considerably lower.
 This can happen within any firm for a variety of reasons.
 The most obvious one is the fact that fixed cost (like cost of renting machine and land) are spread over a larger number of the firm’s outputs.
-Say, if a car manufacturer’s fixed-cost is $1,000, its per unit fixed-cost would be $100/unit assuming it produces only 10 cars, and significantly lower at only $10/car if it instead raise production to 100 cars (hence, cheaper cars for consumers).
+Say, if a car manufacturer’s fixed-cost is 100/unit assuming it produces only 10 cars, and significantly lower at only $10/car if it instead raise production to 100 cars (hence, cheaper cars for consumers).
 Other reasons can be the increase in more specialized workforce as the growing firm breaks down their production line into simpler steps which improves the speed/productivity of workers.
 This is, to be specific, referred to as “Internal Economies of Scale”.
 Another type is called “External Economies of Scales” which arises due to the increase in industry size (thus, better access to raw materials and market).

 On top of all these, larger firms may find it way easier to diversify risks and to finance themselves whether through equity-financing or debt-financing (due to its higher credibility, increase in revenue and assets).